 Our three-hour Notre Dame tour will unveil the tenets of the medieval Gothic architectural style, known for its soaring vaults, flying buttresses, intricate stonework, and shimmering expanses of stained-glass.
-Accompanied by a medievalist or art historian, we’ll explore Île de la Cité, the city's central island, and its surroundings to encounter the principal masterpieces of Gothic Paris: the majestic Church of Saint-Séverin, the famous Notre-Dame Cathedral, the Sainte-Chapelle, the Conciergerie, the Saint-Jacques Tower—the only remaining vestige of the church of Saint-Jacques-le-Majeur (Saint James The Great).
+Accompanied by a medievalist, historian or art historian, we’ll explore Île de la Cité, the city's central island, and its surroundings to encounter the principal masterpieces of Gothic Paris: the majestic Church of Saint-Séverin, the famous Notre-Dame Cathedral (exterior only), the Sainte-Chapelle, the Conciergerie, the Saint-Jacques Tower—the only remaining vestige of the church of Saint-Jacques-le-Majeur (Saint James The Great).

-Does this tour include climbing the bell towers of Notre Dame and/or a visit of the interior?
+Does this tour include climbing the bell towers of Notre Dame and/or a visit to the interior?
 Will we be visiting the crypt as well?

 Our tour does not include the towers or the interior of the Notre Dame cathedral.
-The Archeological crypt is not included in the tour either, but your expert guide can direct you to the ticket office following the tour.
+The Archeological crypt is not included in the tour either.

 Does this tour include climbing the Saint-Jacques Tower?

 No!
-But your expert guide can help you purchase your ticket at the end of the tour if you'd like to climb the tour on your own.
+But your expert guide can give you information about how you can climb the tour on your own.

-Notre Dame Cathedral and Sainte-Chapelle are wheelchair accessible, but the Conciergerie is not.
-Please contact us with any questions; we are also happy to design a private, customized tour for visitors with mobility concerns.
+Sainte-Chapelle is wheelchair accessible, but the Conciergerie is not.
+Please contact us with any questions.

-Generally speaking, the walk begins near Place Saint-Michel.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
-The walk typically ends on the Ile de la Cité.
+Generally speaking, the tour begins near Place Saint-Michel.
+Your confirmation email will have the exact meeting point details along with a map.
+The tour typically ends on the Ile de la Cité.

 Tours operate rain or shine, but in the case of inclement weather, your guide will modify the tour so more time is spent indoors.
 It never hurts to have an umbrella on hand.

 Yes.
-If you've selected the tickets at the time of your booking we will purchase the combined Sainte-Chapelle+Conciergerie ticket in advance of your tour.
 Your guide will have them on hand.
 Please note that we don't visit the towers or the interior of Notre Dame, nor the Saint-Jacques Tower.

 Unfortunately, not.
 Tickets are mandatory and can't be canceled or modified.
-The Museum Pass is accepted at both the Sainte-Chapelle and Conciergerie but doesn't guarantee a skip-the-line access.
-Due to the long waiting lines at the Sainte-Chapelle we need to use the E-ticket instead.
+The Museum Pass is accepted at both the Sainte-Chapelle and Conciergerie but doesn't guarantee skip-the-line access.